Trump presses Japan over trade gap, expects 'good things' from North Korea

 Trump is on a four-day state visit to Japan meant to showcase the alliance between the two nations, but which has also been shadowed by trade tensions.

-Trump explicitly linked trade and security, a connection that disturbs Tokyo, whose alliance with Washington stands at the core of its defence policies.
+Trump explicitly linked trade and security, a connection that disturbs Tokyo, whose alliance with Washington stands at the core of its defense policies.

 “It’s all a balance sheet thing,” he said.
 “When I talk about a security threat, I talk about a balance sheet.